 The crucial thing is to determine whether the lead has simply a passing interest about a product, service or solution, or is actually serious about buying.
 It’s a process that involves both sales and marketing working together, and, importantly, for the two departments to be in agreement as to exactly what it is that constitutes a Sales Qualified Lead.

-If you need help defining the lead lifecycle stages of the buyer’s journey at you company, or help with creating content and strategy to nurture your Sales Qualified Leads into genuine sales opportunities, get in touch with the Inbound Marketing experts here at Incisive Edge today.
+If you need help defining the lead lifecycle stages of the buyer’s journey at you company, or help with creating your content marketing strategy to nurture your Sales Qualified Leads into genuine sales opportunities, get in touch with the Inbound Marketing experts at Incisive Edge today.
+And don't forget to claim your free marketing consultation.
+Just look to the right.